 There’s a saying by Lao Tzo,“The journey of a thousand miles begins with a single step.”
 To look at it any other way would be overwhelming wouldn’t it?
 The journey would feel impossible; out of our reach.
 To analyze its entirety would allow that lurking essence of fear to move in, spread its dark shadow and plant little seeds of doubt in our mind.

 There is always a reason not to do something.
-We can easily talk ourselves out of anything that presents a physical or emotional challenge; that feeling of being outside of our comfort zone whether it be the apprehension of developing shin splints, blisters, encountering sleepless nights listening to a bad snorer in the dorm or, a big one, the fear of going alone.
+We can easily talk ourselves out of anything that presents a physical or emotional challenge; that feeling of being outside of our comfort zone whether it be the apprehension of developing shin splints or blisters and not making it to the end, getting lost along the way, encountering sleepless nights listening to a bad snorer in the dorm, or, a big one, the fear of going alone.

 What we are really afraid of is the unknown; those things that could happen to us.
 But what if they don’t?
 It’s possible that a physical ailment could crop up, but it might not.
+We could get lost, and I did, but I eventually found my way.
 Snoring is bound to interrupt sleep at some point along the way, but there are other options to avoid it.
 One could also contemplate the thought of how unsafe it could be to travel alone, but what if it is safe?
 By nature we are problem-solving beings.
-When presented with a life-challenge we come up with a solution, don’t we?
+At home when presented with a challenge we come up with a solution, don’t we?
 We would on the road too.

 The truly scary thing is that if we allow fear and doubt to rule our decisions, we will never know the amazing experiences that lay beyond.
 If I had allowed the scary stories I told myself to consume me and let fear get the upper hand, I would have missed out on the most beautiful journey of my life.
 I thought about that as I stood on the steps of the Santiago Cathedral reminiscing back on the previous 31 days; about all of the wonderful people, camaraderie, wisdom, synchronicity and amazing moments, including the challenges that taught me so much about my own strength and courage, and a chill came over me to think that I might not have experienced any of it.